-International Certification for Social Protection Analysts
+Diploma for Social Protection Analysts

 Background and Objective

 The Diploma is composed of four social protection courses.
 Participants need to complete three courses out of the four qualified courses within a 5-year period in order to earn the “Social Protection Analysts” recognition.
-The International Certification represents 450 learning hours.
+The Diploma represents 380 learning hours.